 - Natives don’t penetrate the landfill cap—they are safe choices!

-- Burning is not required for maintenance although it has been shown to be a safe choice for closed landfills when conducted by experts such as the AES ecological restoration crews.
+- Burning is not required for maintenance although it has been shown to be a safe choice for closed landfills when conducted by experts such as the RES ecological restoration crews.

 Natives Know How to Handle Change!

 Natives are adapted to adapt.
 True natives are wild type.
 This means that they carry a lot of wild genetic variation in their seeds.
 In turn, this means that they can handle wet spots, dry spots, heat waves, strong wind…and more.
 This translates to maintaining cover in areas that are notoriously hard to keep vegetated, like closed landfills.